rreusser/gulp-pdftocairo/README.md

 ## Testing

 Testing is performed using a mocha/chai and a pdftocairo test stub (`test/stubs/pdftocairo.js`) that does just enough to pass the tests as if it were pdftocairo.
+To test with the real thing, just change the `PDFTOCAIRO` variable in the `test/test.js`

 ## Credits